Sheerpower Logo

 To handle duplicate keys, findrow() has an optional third parameter to find the Nth occurrence of a key.

-• All members of a cluster, regardless of data type, are searchable as a key
+• All fields of a cluster, regardless of data type, are searchable as a key

 • All keys are changeable